ablakey/pointless-click/content/about/index.md

 ![photo of me](about.jpg)

-Most of my time is enjoyed being a parent to two boys, which usually means getting into lots of mischief.
-When I'm not doing any of that, I'm likely on the piano, working on some construction projects (such as rebuilding my deck and patio), or writing software for fun.
+Most of my time is enjoyed being a dad of two boys, which usually means getting into lots of mischief.
+When I'm not doing any of that, I'm likely on the piano, working on home rennovations, or writing software for fun.
 I completed both a BES and MSc in Geography at the University of Waterloo.

 ## Development Philosophy